Tam Hunt: Something New Under the Sun, Part I

 » 1.
 The goal of life and any political system should be to enhance freedom and creativity for all people.

 » 2.
-All governmental power should be devolved to the lowest possible level, including the level of crowd-sourcing, but in a way that ensures other societal goals or principles can still be met.
+Governmental power should be devolved to the lowest feasible level, including the level of crowdsourcing, but in a way that ensures other societal goals or principles can still be met.

 » 3.
 The fully distributed (non-centralized) peer network best represents the principle of devolution of power, even if it can’t always be achieved fully in practice.